zsarnett/esphome-docs/guides/made_for_esphome.rst

 When your project matches all requirements of the Made for ESPHome program, you can apply for permission to carry the logo by emailing esphome@nabucasa.com.
-After approval, if your project wants to carry the "Works locally with Home Assistant" badge you can apply by emailing partner@nabucasa.com with your Made for ESPHome approval email.
+After approval, if your project wants to carry the "Works locally with Home Assistant" badge you can apply by emailing partner@nabucasa.com with your Made for ESPHome approval.

 Logos
 -----